scottpecnik/scottpecnik.github.io/about.md

 order: 3
 ---

 My name is Scott.
 I'm addicted to all things DevOps, IT, programming, coffee, and running.
 When I was 25 I started a consultancy focused on product support for the IBM DevOps suite of products.
-Four and a half years and a fantastic ride later, I decided to move to Australia in a completely new test of wit.
-After a successful tenure at a leading consultancy in the Australia/New Zealand region, I've returned home to the USA and jumped head first .
+Four and a half years and a fantastic ride later, I decided to move to Australia seeking a completely new and different adventure.
+After a successful tenure at a leading consultancy in the Australia/New Zealand region, I've returned home to the USA and am currently providing DevOps consulting services.

 I'm an avid NC State Wolfpack fan, of which I proudly hold degrees in both Computer Science and Business Management - Finance.